Chart Color Schemes

 Infrastructure

-Rokeby has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Rokeby has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area.
-Key projects are Lauderdale Primary School, Cambridge-Clarence Recycled Water Interconnector, Droughty Peninsula Structure Plan, and Tasman Highway Duplication Project, with the following list detailing those most relevant.
+AreaSearch has identified two projects likely to impact this area: Lauderdale Primary School project and Cambridge-Clarence Recycled Water Interconnector project.
+Other notable projects include Droughty Peninsula Structure Plan and Tasman Highway Duplication Project, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.